Start Your Intake

 Can I continue My Medications?

 As Ketamine therapy gains popularity, many people are curious about medication compatibility.
 The prescribing doctor is a knowledgeable resource to speak with about the safety of your medications in combination with Ketamine.
 Antidepressants or SSRIs may be safe to combine with Ketamine.
 However, it is currently believed that some medications, for example benzodiazepines, lamotrigine, and memantine, may affect Ketamine's efficacy.
-Taking these medications may not mean you cannot explore Ketamine Therapy.
-Please make sure that you share your full medication and supplement list with your prescribing doctor, who can provide support surrounding adjusting or changing your medications to facilitate a more safe or effective Ketamine therapy process.
+Taking these medications may not mean you cannot explore Ketamine Therapy but it’s important that you share your full medication and supplement list with your prescribing doctor, who can provide support surrounding adjusting or changing your medications to facilitate a more safe or effective Ketamine therapy process.

--New clients will begin with a brief conversation and schedule an intake appointment.
-We’ll talk about your goals for seeking Ketamine Assisted Therapy.
+1. Initial Conversation and Intake Appointment New clients will begin with a brief conversation to discuss your goals for seeking Ketamine Assisted Therapy and schedule an intake appointment.

--You will be referred to a medical doctor trained in working with Ketamine for mental health who may prescribe Ketamine after determining that you are a suitable candidate for treatment.
+2. Medical Referral and Prescription You will be referred to a medical doctor trained in working with Ketamine for mental health.
+After determining that you are a suitable candidate for treatment, the doctor may prescribe Ketamine.

--Prepare for sessions with Ketamine.
-Explore your plans for treatment, discuss anxieties or concerns.
-Discuss expectations surrounding treatment and plan frequency of sessions.
-We’ll talk about your Ketamine Playlist and I will share some of my favorite Ketamine music for journeying.
+3. Preparation for Ketamine Sessions Prepare for sessions with Ketamine.
+Explore your plans for treatment, discuss anxieties or concerns, and set expectations surrounding treatment.
+Plan the frequency of sessions and talk about your Ketamine Playlist.
+I will share some of my favorite Ketamine music for journeying.

--Schedule Ketamine Therapy and engage in the treatment.
-Please note: depending on the Medical doctor’s assessment and based on your specific needs and risk factors, your prescribing doctor may recommend that your initial dose(s) are taken under MD observation to ensure your safety as a suitable dose is determined.
+4. Scheduling and Engaging in Ketamine Therapy Schedule Ketamine Therapy and engage in the treatment.
+Please note: depending on the medical doctor’s assessment and based on your specific needs and risk factors, your prescribing doctor may recommend that your initial dose(s) be taken under MD observation to ensure your safety as a suitable dose is determined.

--We’ll meet for integration.
+5. Integration Sessions We’ll meet for Ketamine integration.
 We may use journaling, art-making, and somatic explorations to support you in making meaning of your Ketamine Therapy session.
 Through the use of counseling and art therapy, we will integrate these experiences into meaningful change in your daily life.

 That’s a question we can answer together.
 Most people need extra support in relating to unfamiliar experiences.
-Non-ordinary states can be a challenge to understand and you’re not alone in having this challenge!
-Psychedelic states can be healing but they can also bring up trauma or feel scary or intense.
-Our work together happens in a safe, non-judgmental space where you can receive the voice of your inner self and intuition, clarify or set intentions, step into deeper self care, and identify changes you’d like to make in your life.
-Our co-creative work can help you see your next steps as you deepen your understanding of non-ordinary experiences and bringing your insights into the day-to-day.
+Non-ordinary states can be a challenge to understand, and you’re not alone in having this challenge!
+Psychedelic states can be healing, but they can also bring up trauma or feel scary or intense.
+Our work together happens in a safe, non-judgmental space where you can receive the voice of your inner self and intuition, clarify or set intentions, step into deeper self-care, and identify changes you’d like to make in your life.
+Our co-creative work can help you see your next steps as you deepen your understanding of non-ordinary experiences and bring your insights into the day-to-day.

 INTEGRATION THERAPY